bharat029/temp/README.md

-# React Based Static Portfolio Website
+# A Simple Dynamic Portfolio Website

-This is a simple generic portfolio website.
+This is a SPA (Single Page Website).

+Technologies Used:
+* Boostrap 4
+* React
+* Redux
+* Firebase

 ## Components And Structure